akhilnadigatla/entograph/README.md

-# entograph
-Graphing tool for insect population data
+Graphing tool for insect population data using Python libraries.